CCRI-Cyberknights/page/docs/UI.md

 ### Adding New Resources
 - Use the combined `ctf-tools` category for code breaking and CTF utilities
 - Include optional `desc` field for better discoverability
-- Follow the updated category mapping in `docs/RESOURCES-GUIDES.md`
+- Follow the updated category mapping in the Resources & Guides System section (above)

 ### Navigation Updates
 - All navigation is now direct - no mobile-specific handling needed